techidaily/site-win11-tips/source/_posts/step-by-step-guide-boosting-virtualbox-version-70-on-windows-11.md

 To install VirtualBox 7.0, repeat the following steps:

 1. Close the VirtualBox app if it is already running on your system.
 You can even restart your system for reducing issues while installing the latest version of VirtualBox.
-2. Press the**Win + E** key to launch the File Explorer app on your system (see[how to launch File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for more info).
+2. Press the**Win + E** key to launch the File Explorer app on your system (see [how to launch File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for more info).
 Click on the**Downloads** folder and locate the VirtualBox 7.0 installer file.
 3. Right-click on the installer file and select the**Run as administrator** option from the context menu.
 4. UAC will pop up.
 Click on the**Yes** button to continue.
 5. VirtualBox 7.0 installer will launch.
 Pick the installation destination and click on the**Yes** button.